sc0v0ne/LearnAI/nlp/nlu.md

 <!-- MarkdownTOC -->

 - Overview
-- How does NLU services work?
+- How do NLU services work
 - Language Modeling
 - Steps to create an assistant
 - Language Modeling